AndrewLiu0725/pyADR/README.md

 ### Main functions
 Please refer to this document for further instructions.

+### Note
+The key in parameters and the raw data should be either in regular number or in scientific notation like 1.0e-2.

 ## Example:
 ### Age Calculation
 1. Click the Age Calculation button in the homepage
-2. Select file 'TestData_Measurement.csv' in the 'Data/TestDate' folder
+2. Select file 'TestData_Measurement.csv' in the 'Data/TestData' folder
 3. Key in J = 0.026703 and Sigma J = 0.000035
 4. The age should be around 28Ma